liduan-su/ist363-spring-2021/README.md

 - [SASS](https://github.com/sass/sass) a CSS preprocessor

 # Current Status
-This Final Project is about to finished.
+This Final Project is finished.
 This project is not intended to be used in production.

 # Use?
-- You need to Configure a compatible WordPress site (with right plugin and current GraphicQL API)
+- You need to Configure a compatible WordPress site (with right plugin and correct GraphicQL API)
 - You will need to install all required Node.JS packages via npm
 - You established connection to the WordPress by copy and fill in the '.env.local' file